Share on facebook

 A close up of a sign

 License plates hold a certain intrigue to many Americans, no doubt because of the license plate game.
 Rolling down Route 1, kids are told to keep their eyes peeled for Alaska’s “The Last Frontier,” Hawaii’s “Aloha State,” and, of course, the “Je me souviens” of Québec.
-This white license plate accented with the blue fleurs-de-lys reminds us all that “I remember,” or really, the Québeçois remember.
+This white license plate accented with the blue fleur-de-lys reminds us all that “I remember,” or really, the Québeçois remember.
 But what are they supposed to remember?

 As for determining what we’re supposed to remember, the problem is the that no one made the effort to give it an official, specific meaning.

 Interpretations of the motto go every which way.
-Certain Anglophone journalists saw the motto as an insult to the British, “Je me souviens” referring to when the British conquered Canada and declared it New France.
+Certain Anglophone journalists saw the motto as an insult to the British: “Je me souviens,” referring to when the British conquered Canada and declared it New France.
 Others interpret the motto as a eulogy to the British administration.

-So next time you’re stuck in traffic on the GW Bridge and see one of those white and blue plates with the fleurs-de-lys telling you to remember something, remember Jacques Cartier, Champlain, Maisonneuve, and all the other essential figures of Québecois history.
+So next time you’re stuck in traffic on the GW Bridge and see one of those white and blue plates with the fleur-de-lys telling you to remember something, remember Jacques Cartier, Champlain, Maisonneuve, and all the other essential figures of Québecois history.
 Think of them and you’ll probably be respecting the intentions of Taché.
 Although, if you prefer to align your interpretation with the Anglophone journalists, seeing the motto as a jab at Britain, then you’re in good company with French expats in Canada and many other Québecois!

 A close up of a sign